Rupert Neve: Rupert Neve Designs

 Neve established Rupert Neve Designs in 2005, to market a variety of microphone preamplifiers, equalizers, compressors, and other recording equipment.
 The company entered the project studio market with its Portico series, which enabled modular mixing and recording components.
 The company also manufactures a line mixer, the 5088.
 The company won multiple TEC Awards in recognition for their product innovation.

-Neve partnered with sE Electronics in 2008, to design the "Rupert Neve Signature Series" of microphones.
-As of April 2015, three models had been introduced: the RNR1 active ribbon microphone, the RN17 small-diaphragm condenser microphone, and the RNT large-diaphragm vacuum tube condenser microphone.
+Neve partnered with sE Electronics in 2008, to design the Rupert Neve Signature Series of microphones.
+By April 2015, three models had been introduced: the RNR1 active ribbon microphone, the RN17 small-diaphragm condenser microphone, and the RNT large-diaphragm vacuum tube condenser microphone.

-Personal life
+Personal life and death

 Neve was married to his wife, Evelyn, for nearly 70 years until his death.
 The couple had five children and moved to Wimberley, Texas, United States, in 1994, and became U.S. citizens in 2002.

 Neve died on 12 February 2021 in Wimberley due to pneumonia and heart failure.
 He was aged 94.